Text Style Transfer: A Review and Experimental Evaluation

 \subsection{Automatic Evaluation for Text Style Transfer}

-Our experimental evaluation in section \ref{sec:experiment} has illustrated the challenges of evaluating the effectiveness of TST models.
-The existing evaluation methods have a few limitations.
-Firstly, the evaluation of text style transfer based on transfer accuracy is limited by the performance of style classifier.
-Secondly, similar to previous studies \cite{fu2018style,pang2019unsupervised}, we notice that the transfer strength is inversely proportional to the content preservation, suggesting that these metrics may be complementary and challenging to optimize simultaneously.
-The limitations of existing evaluation metrics see the demand to explore novel automatic evaluation metrics to evaluate TST models.
+Our experimental evaluation in Section \ref{sec:experiment} has illustrated the challenges of evaluating the effectiveness of TST models.
+The existing evaluation methods have some limitations.
+First, the evaluation of text style transfer based on transfer accuracy is limited by the performance of the style classifier.
+Second, similar to previous studies \cite{fu2018style,pang2019unsupervised}, we note that the transfer strength is inversely proportional to content preservation, suggesting that these metrics may be complementary and challenging to optimize simultaneously.
+The limitations of existing evaluation metrics motivate the exploration of novel automatic evaluation metrics to evaluate TST models.